philipvantonder/vue-js-form-helper/README.md

 # Form and Validation helper

-This is small library that make form submit and validation easier to use.
+This is a small library that makes form submit and validation easier to use.

 ## Installation